 “Anyone who stops learning is old, whether at twenty or eighty.
 Anyone who keeps learning stays young.”― Henry Ford

-Improving your game is an infinite process, and the best way to improve your game is to fall in love with lifelong learning.
+Improving your game is a never-ending process, and the best way to improve your game is to fall in love with lifelong learning.

 Lifelong learning is an infinite game.

 You can finish:

 - Live a better life